 By clicking on the icons on the map, additional information is displayed.

-|2019 planning figures|
+|2021 planning figures|

-|60,000||returnees will receive sectoral cash grants|
+|60,000||returnees will be supported with voluntary repatriation cash grants|

 People of Concern